 So, what is an online course actually?

 Online courses are recognized programs that are taught by professionals and are available at your fingerprint.
-To be clear, not every online course is recognized by hiring companies and thus such can only be considered as online tutorials — and not online courses.
-Online courses provide proper student-teacher interaction, questionnaire and most importantly certification.
+To be clear, not every online course is recognized by hiring companies and thus, such can only be considered as online tutorials — and not online courses.
+Online courses provide proper student-teacher interaction, questionnaires and most importantly, certification.

 Why are online courses becoming popular?

-Online degree and online short courses certification programs are not new but these have been becoming popular in the last couple of years.
+Online degree and online short courses certification programs are not new but these have become popular in the last couple of years.
 There are several reasons for this – accessibility is the major one.
-Other features include cost effectiveness, quality, availability and variety.
+Other features include cost-effectiveness, quality, availability and variety.

 How does the world perceive online degrees?

 Online courses have been in existence since the beginning of the 21st century but things were not always the same.
 Online certificates were new and then the industry didn’t weigh much on such certifications — except those for digital technologies like web & app development.
 Things changed in the second decade and now every course in existence has an online alternative.
 Online certification is almost as valued as a local certification — which means, the same certificate from online courses has the same market reach as the classroom one.